Mitchel B. Wallerstein: Early life

-Career
+Tenure in the Defense Department

-From 1993 to 1998, he was appointed as Deputy Assistant Secretary of Defense for Counterproliferation Policy and was simultaneously the Senior Defense Representative for Trade Security Policy.
-While at the Department of Defense, Wallerstein helped to found and co-chaired NATO's Senior Defense Group on Proliferation.
+From 1993 to 1998, he was appointed as Deputy Assistant Secretary of Defense for Counterproliferation Policy and was simultaneously the Senior Defense Representative for Trade Security Policy for the Clinton Administration.
+While at the Department of Defense, Wallerstein helped to found and co-chaired NATO's Senior Defense Group on Proliferation, and dealt in particular with nuclear, biological, and chemical weapons proliferation, as well as national security export controls.
 He received the Secretary of Defense Medal for Outstanding Public Service in January 1997 from Secretary William Perry, and he was presented with the Bronze Palm to that award in April 1998 by Secretary of Defense William Cohen.
 During his time in Washington, DC, he also served as an adjunct professor at the Program on Science, Technology and Policy at the George Washington University, the Walsh School of Foreign Service at Georgetown University, and the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University.
 Wallerstein was named a Distinguished Research Professor at the National Defense University in November 1997.

+Career afterwards

 In 1998, Wallerstein joined the John D. and Catherine T. MacArthur Foundation as Vice President of the Program on Global Security and Sustainability.
 In this capacity, he directed the Foundation's international grant-making in 86 countries around the world.
 The Program made $85 million in grants each year focusing on international peace and security, population and reproductive health, biodiversity and sustainable development, human rights and the impacts of globalization.

 In July 2003, Wallerstein became 8th dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 Wallerstein pushed for expanded internationalization of the school's programs and relationships with other elite schools of public affairs around the world; he secured an endowment for the School's Institute of Global Affairs in honor of the late Senator Daniel Patrick Moynihan, who was twice a member of the Maxwell School faculty; and he initiated new academic programs in security studies (which included the establishment of the Institute for National Security and Counter-Terrorism), and he supported new programs in public diplomacy, and history and documentary filmmaking.
 He also raised a significant amount of new endowment funding for new Chairs and other programmatic support for the Maxwell School.

 Wallerstein began his tenure as President of Baruch College on August 2, 2010.
 In this capacity, he successfully concluded the Baruch Means Business fundraising campaign, reestablished the endowment of the Weissman School of Arts & Sciences, created the first outdoor public space (a plaza created by closing a city street) in the College's history and also the first student center.
 He also led an initiative to expand the College's graduate programs, including new Master's degree in International Affairs and Arts Administration.
 In 2016, President Wallerstein successfully secured a $30 million endowment gift to name Baruch's third school as the Austin W. Marxe School of Public and International Affairs.